naderelshehabi/docker-containers/README.md

 # docker-containers
-A repository of my docker containers and stacks for developement
+A repository of my docker containers and stacks for development